-10. 3.
-1 Indigenous Heritage
+6.1.1 Indigenous heritage

 Indigenous heritage consists of places and items that are of significance to Aboriginal people because of their traditions, observances, lore, customs, beliefs and history.
 It provides evidence of the lives and existence of Aboriginal people before European settlement through to the present.
 Long before European settlement the Aboriginal people inhabited the Hawkesbury region.
-The Darug people are known to have occupied the area for more than 40,000 years.
-Before 1788 it is believed that up to 3000 Darug people lived in the Hawkesbury River Valley.
+The Darug people were known to have occupied the area for more than 40,000 years.
+Before 1788 up to 3000 Darug people lived in the Hawkesbury River Valley.